Request a FREE ConsultationCall: 803-404-6900

 The South Carolina Workers’ Compensation Commission was intended to be simple, but it isn’t.
 The employer’s insurance company makes most decisions, and they have an army of managers and attorneys who deal with workers comp all day long.
 Their goal is to minimize costs.
 Workers who try to go it alone often find themselves at an overwhelming disadvantage.

 At Callison Tighe, we work hard to even the odds.
-Our workers’ comp attorneys have handled thousands of cases, helping employees get the medical and disability benefits they need and deserve.
+Our workers’ comp attorneys have handled thousands of cases.
 Many injured workers find themselves in financial distress, needing medical attention and unable to work because the insurance company won’t start their benefits.
-We have handled cases ranging from minor back strains to major back and neck surgery, paraplegia, traumatic brain injuries, repetitive trauma and death.
+We have handled cases ranging from minor back strains to major back and neck surgery, paraplegia, traumatic brain injuries, repetitive trauma and death, helping, helping employees get the medical and disability benefits they need and deserve.

 Dedicated workers’ comp lawyers for your claim